bneil/bneil.github.io/content/now.md

 _Last Updated: {{< updated >}}_

-Its the start of September.
-Been a quick couple of weeks, and im enjoying coding and getting into the end of summer and grabbing some fall colors.
+Its the start of November, lots of leaves on the ground.
+Been enjoying the colder weather.

-Been really getting into Manjaro linux since I moved away from using debian.
-Its been fun using i3 again and trying out qutebrowser.
+The time change has been pretty good this year.
+Horrible for walking after work but great for taking the dog out and seeing the sunrise.

 <small>latest picture i put on [pixelfeed](https://pixelfed.social/bneil)</small><br/>